 Consequences of refusal to comply with search requests vary according to the location, the applicable laws and regulations, and the citizenship and immigration or visa status of the traveler, but can include detention, denial of entry, or confiscation of devices.

 If your device is taken, make sure you obtain a receipt outlining what was taken and whom to contact in order to retrieve it.
-Notify your local IT department if it's a Harvard-owned device.
+If it's a Harvard-owned device, notify your local IT department.